threefoldtecharchive/rivine/README.md

   Rivine currently has support for UPnP.
 While not all routers support UPnP, a majority of users should have their ports automatically forwarded by UPnP.

+- I loaded a seed, but my coins don't appear yet.

+  After loading your seed, you will need to stop and restart your daemon.
+If after that the coins still haven't appeared (and you are sure they should be there), you can try `rivinec wallet addresses` to force load some more addresses.